Close

 Getting there:

-Take the MTR to Tai Wo station.
-From there, take the 25K minibus to Ng Tung Chai Road.
+Take minibus 25K from Tai Wo station to Ng Tung Chai Road.
 Get off the bus and continue along the road for about 10 to 15 minutes until you see a path that branches off to the right.
-If you’re in a taxi, simply ask to go to the Ng Tung Chai waterfall path.
-Stay on the main path, where signs to the waterfalls are clearly marked.
 Follow straight on past the village houses until you reach a rock-paved path heading towards a temple.
 Continue past the temple as you reach Bottom Fall (the first fall on the main path).
 The path gets much steeper beyond that, but the views further up are worth the climb.

 Length: 3km (one way)